gitter-badger/Project-Royale/README.md

 # Project-Royale
-  Project Royale is aimed to create tool's to help your Clash Royale Experience.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Project Royale is aimed to create tool's to help your Clash Royale Experience.
 It helps you get the best out of your time and money while playing the popular game created by SUPERCELL called Clash Royale!
 ##Features
 + Simple Chest Prediction
 *(More info in the* **Wiki**)